 It’s more than likely you’ve already read one (or more) customer case study when researching to buy a new product/service.
-It does in fact sound a lot more reliable to base your decision on someone else’s personal experience than just believing everything a brand has to say about their product/service.
+It does, in fact, sound a lot more reliable to base your decision on someone else’s personal experience than just believing everything a brand has to say about their product/service.

-Stop for a moment a think about the last time you made a purchase decision for a new work-related tool.
+Stop for a moment and think about the last time you made a purchase decision for a new work-related tool.
 Did you go online and research for information directly from the brand’s website or did you research for actual customer case studies?

-Why is a customer case study so valuable?
+Why is a Customer Case Study so Valuable?

 A case study revolves around showing people real-life examples of how your product/service satisfied your customer’s needs/solved his problems and ultimately helped them achieve their business goals.